40th (the 2nd Somersetshire) Regiment of Foot: Father Rale's War

 Prior to Father Rale's War, the Mi'kmaq responded to the establishment of a British fort at Canso, Nova Scotia by raiding the settlement's fishing station in 1720.
 Phillips sent a company of the 40th, under the command of Major Lawrence Armstrong, to take up garrison of a small fort in Canso built by a group of New England fishermen.
 The Mi'kmaq continued preying on nearby shipping, forcing the garrison to take action in February 1723.
-Serving as marines, the troops and local fishermen were able to disperse the marauding Indians.
-The next engagement came in July 1724 when a party of sixty Indians attacked Annapolis Royal.
+Serving as marines, the troops and local fishermen were able to disperse the attacking indigenous people.
+The next engagement came in July 1724 when a party of sixty Mi'kmaq attacked Annapolis Royal.
 The garrison responded with a poorly calculated sortie from the town's dilapidated fort, resulting in the death of a sergeant and private, the wounding of an officer and three privates, and the repulse of the troops.
 After some pillaging, the Mi'kmaq departed with a number of civilian prisoners.

 From 1717 to 1743, Phillips' Regiment, garrisoning Annapolis, Placentia, and Canso, was successful in protecting settlers from Indian attacks, checking French influence in the area, and preserving the British foothold in Atlantic Canada.